How To Build Your Children's Confidence And Why it Matters?

 Why children can Lose their confidence

-Children lose their confidence through a numerous of reasons, this can be from low self-esteem because they may have been teased for how they look, being bullied, embarrassed, shown up, or isolated at school or
+Children lose their confidence through a numerous of reasons, this can be from low self-esteem because they may have been teased for how they look, being bullied, embarrassed, shown up, or isolated at school or by their friends.

 Low confidence in children can be from a lack of support and help in their early years or from constant criticism and being put down.
 One of the biggest fears stems from public humiliation or rejection.